The Great Fire of London

 It is recorded that only six people died in the fire, but this may not be true – sometimes when poor people died their deaths weren’t recorded.

-The houses that were rebuilt were made from bricks instead of wood, which doesn’t burn.
+The houses that were rebuilt were made from bricks instead of wood.
 The new streets were also designed to be wider, and sewers were installed so the city was more sanitary.

 When the houses and shops that had been destroyed in the fire were being rebuilt, people thought it would also be a good idea to build a monument to remember the Great Fire of London.
 It was designed by Sir Christopher Wren and took six years to build – it is 61 metres high, which also the same distance between where it stands and site in Pudding Lane where the fire began.
 It has a bronze sculpture on the top to look like flames.

-The first proper London Fire Brigade was created in 1866, which is 200 years after the Great Fire.
+The first proper London Fire Brigade was created in 1866, 200 years after the Great Fire.

 Names to know: